Ningke-Li/ningke-li.github.io/_pages/about.md

 # 🥳 News
+- [22 Sep 2025] Our survey paper on LLM4Security is accepted by TOSEM.

 - [04 Aug 2025] I become a PhD student at NUS.

 - [22 Jun 2025] I received my master degree at HUST.